Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 Python is one of the most used/appreciated programming language by developers and software engineers.
 A big number of applications and webs that we use/enjoy today are because of Python.
 Python presents a versability and flexibility.
 Besides, abundant libraries, a collection of modules, and extensions that allow developers to create efficient programs or apps.
 Additionally, python can do complex tasks and possess a clean syntax and it is easy to learn.
 It is recommendable for Beginners and experienced programmers.
 It can connect to database systems, and also, read and modify files.

 # T.E.L.O.S
+feasibility study:

+The user will be no longer unable to manage its supply of shoes.
+The App will be created to help the user to manage his shoe inventory.
+Using Python will be possible to create a program that will meet all the necessities of the user.
+That is, it will achieve all the items in the success criteria.
+The program will have a simple process of installation, without a large cust for the user.
+For the developer the cust for creating the program is manageable and this program will bring better benefits for the user.
+The developer is using one of the most used programming languages that present no illegal issues, and there will be no divergence between the new system and any regulations.
+As I mentioned before the app will bring a large benefit for the user, and providing that is his first App the user should have or learn basic computational skills to manage it, but there is a certain question if the app can be used offline.
+Besides this, the work will certainly be automatized/improved.
+Considering the time that might be needed to finish the app, going through all the steps, the program can be done in time.

 3.Development
 ==============================================